Portfolio Concept Designs

 Itemized giving breakdown on confirmation

 Sponsors frequently cited uncertainty about fund usage as a reason for cancellation.
 By showing a simple receipt-style breakdown, the design builds trust and reduces cognitive anxiety about where money goes.
-The $38 breakdown screen turns a payment into a gift — sponsors see exactly where every dollar goes.
+The $38 breakdown screen turns a payment into a gift.
+Sponsors see exactly where every dollar goes.

 • Web Content Accessibility Guidelines (WCAG)